yas033/pa1-utf8/README.md

 ### You will also need to the answer following updated DESIGN question in your resubmission:

-- In UTF-8 'overlong' encodings (i.e. encodings which do not encode Unicode letters as efficiently as possible) are considered invalid UTF-8 characters.
+In UTF-8 'overlong' encodings (i.e. encodings which do not encode Unicode letters as efficiently as possible) are considered invalid UTF-8 characters.
 This is largely due to them being a security risk since the same letter (i.e. 'A' or U+0041) can be encoded several ways.
-What are some reasons that this could pose a security vulnerability?
+- Give two examples showing the correct and possible overlong encodings of a UTF-8 character.
+- What are some problems that can occur in an application if overlong encodings are allowed?

 ## Errata/Clarifications